 Losses May Accelerate For Singapore Stock Market

-The global forecast for the Asian markets is soft on concerns over the economic recovery following the COVID-19 pandemic.
-The European and U.S. markets were down and the Asian markets are tipped to open in similar fashion.
+The global forecast for the Asian markets suggests consolidation on concerns for the outlook for interest rates and the global economy.
+The European and U.S. markets were solidly lower and the Asian bourses are tipped to open in similar fashion.

-The STI finished slightly lower on Thursday following losses from the financials, gains from the properties and a mixed picture from the industrials.
+The STI finished slightly lower on Thursday following losses from the property stocks and a mixed picture from the financials and industrials.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.